SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/web/Teamlist/README.md

 # Teamlist

 ## Question Text
-Here's a database with your team inforamtion, try it out!
+Here's a database with your team information, try it out!

 Although, some part of me feels that I might have left a flag or two inside